se-datalibrarian/test/README.md

 ## Development setup

-Instructions for setting up a development environment to edit the SEDLS 2021 website on your own machine. *You must have [Node.js](https://nodejs.org/en/) installed to develop and build this content*
+Instructions for setting up a development environment to edit the SEDLS 2021 website on your own machine. *You must have [Node.js](https://nodejs.org/en/) installed to develop and build this content ([Node version 14](https://nodejs.org/download/release/v14.17.3/) is recommended to ensure environment works out of the box)*

 ### 1. Install Gridsome CLI tool if not already installed